-Keep the oil level as near as possible to the FULL mark on the dipstick.
-Remove the oil fill cap and add oil of the same quality and brand when necessary.
+Keep the oil level as near as possible to the high mark on the dipstick.
+Remove the oil fill cap (see Figure 5-2) and add oil of the same API viscosity and brand when necessary.
+Install the oil fill cap after adding oil.

-ACAUTION Do not operate the engine with the oil level below the low mark or above the high mark.
-Overfilling can cause foaming or aeration of the oil while operation below the low mark can cause loss of oil pressure.
+A CAUTION Do not operate the engine with the oil level below the low mark or above the high mark.
+Overfilling can cause foaming or aeration of the oil while operation below the low mark may cause loss of oil pressure.